Shell Bonga attains 800m barrels oil production

 “We are relentless in our pursuit of excellence on all fronts, and this we have consistently demonstrated with the management of Bonga to the satisfaction of our government and co-venture partners,” Ojulari said in Lagos on Monday.

-“We leverage the Shell group’s global expertise in technology and new advancements in the industry to continue to unlock Bonga’s huge potential.
-One such example was the completion and inauguration of the Bonga North West Cross Over module in 2014, a first in the history of Shell, which launched the beginning of a new phase delivering the reservoirs proven volumes and maintaining production of the FPSO at full capacity,” the SNEPCo boss added.
+READ ALSO Yachts, private jet owners to pay luxury tax from 2019

-READ ALSO People’s Trust storms S’ East with ideology of hope, restoration of Nigeria
+“We leverage the Shell group’s global expertise in technology and new advancements in the industry to continue to unlock Bonga’s huge potential, one such example was the completion and inauguration of the Bonga North West Cross Over module in 2014, a first in the history of Shell which launched the beginning of a new phase delivering the reservoirs proven volumes and maintaining production of the FPSO at full capacity,” the SNEPCo MD added.

 According to Ojulari, SNEPCo, with the support of NNPC and the co-venture partners – Total E & P, Nigerian Agip Oil Company, and ExxonMobil – has also done so much for Nigeria and Nigerians in its years of operations in revenue and taxes accruable to the government, and social investments in education, sports and health across the country.

-In the last three years, SNEPCo has spent over $3 million yearly in scholarships and other interventions in schools across Nigeria including the popular NNPC/SNEPCo Cradle-to-Career scholarships for the six years of secondary school for children from rural areas.
+In the last three years, SNEPCo has spent over $3million yearly in scholarships and other interventions programmes in schools across Nigeria including the popular NNPC/SNEPCo Cradle-to-Career scholarships for six years of secondary school for children from rural areas.

 The scholarships with over 375 beneficiaries since its commencement in 2014, cover tuition, boarding and maintenance allowances in leading schools in select Nigerian cities.